eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/CHIMERA 2022 run analysis.md

 -   Independence of beam profile with beam intensity, impact of energy on the beam shape, “explanation” of the dips (i.e. comparison with and without Montract), etc.

+* make a plot of the MWPC beam size before and after my quadrupole scan to see if there is a change in beam size to confirm.